-Bruce Campbell arrives in Canada to take over his grandfather's inheritance, an area on the Rockies know as Campbell's Kingdom.
-Told by doctors he has a short time to live he just a wants to live quietly up at his grandfathers house in peace.
-But he soon learns that a dam is being build that will flood Campbell's Kingdom.
-After locals who gave money to his grandfather believing there to be oil but losing their money, they all want the dam to be build to give them jobs.
-Bruce given a letter from his grandfather that says he believes there is oil in Campbell's Kingdom, which would stop the work on the dam.
-Bruce decides to try and clear his grandfathers name and his claim about the oil.
-In the progress he has to face the forces of nature and ruthless contactor Owen Mogan.Written by
+Bruce Campbell (Dirk Bogarde) arrives in Canada to take over his grandfather's inheritance, an area on the Rockies known as Campbell's Kingdom.
+Told by doctors he has a short time to live, he just a wants to live quietly up at his grandfather's house in peace.
+But he soon learns that a dam is being built that will flood Campbell's Kingdom.
+After locals, who gave money to his grandfather believing there to be oil, but losing their money, they all want the dam to be built to give them jobs.
+Bruce is given a letter from his grandfather that says he believes there is oil in Campbell's Kingdom, which would stop the work on the dam.
+Bruce decides to try and clear his grandfather's name and his claim about the oil.
+In the process, he has to face the forces of nature and ruthless contractor Owen Morgan (Stanley Baker).Written by

 1 of 1 people found this review helpful.